security best-practices compliance

 For healthcare data:

-• Business Associate Agreement (BAA) with hosting provider
+• Business Associate Agreement (BAA) with the hosting provider

 • Access controls and audit logging